Pathways to Professions 2024 Summer Internship Award Program

 - Must commit to participating in 3 virtual professional development sessions with Joyce K Salzberg Center for Professional Development team during summer of 2024.
 The purpose of these sessions is to help you reflect on your internship experience, connect with peers and professionals, identify skills you are developing and integrate your internship experience into your professional materials (e.g., resume, LinkedIn, personal statements) and into how you might present it other professional settings (interviews, networking events, career fairs, etc.)

 - Must be in agreement with the award disbursement method.
 See below.

 Award Disbursement Method and Details

-All Pathways to Professions Summer Internship Awards are applied as scholarships for the Spring 2024 period to your bursar billing account through Student Financial Services and will be paid in one lump sum as a refund at the end of June.
-Award recipients must comply with the following rules and stipulations shown below, enforced by the Department of Education:
+All Pathways to Professions Summer Internship Awards are applied as scholarships to your bursar billing account through Student Financial Services and will be paid in one lump sum as a refund.

-- All or a portion of your award may be included in your gross income to the extent that the aggregate amount you receive exceeds (a) tuition and fees required to enroll in, or to attend an educational institution, or (b) fee, books, supplies and equipment that are required for the courses of instruction at Temple University.
+- All or a portion of your award may be included in your gross income to the extent that the aggregate amount you receive exceeds (a) tuition and fees required to enroll in or to attend an educational institution or (b) fees, books, supplies and equipment that are required for the courses of instruction at Temple University.
 See IRS Notice 87-31.
 Therefore, you may be liable for federal income taxes on all or a portion of the award.
-If you are uncertain as to the federal tax treatment of your award, you should seek the advice of a tax professional.
-The Internal Revenue Service also provides guidance in their Publication 520, Scholarships and Fellowships.
-The publication can be obtained from the IRS website at www .irs.gov.
+If you are still determining the federal tax treatment of your award, you should seek the advice of a tax professional.
+The Internal Revenue Service also guides their Publication 520, Scholarships and Fellowships.
+The publication can be obtained from the IRS website at www.irs.gov.

 - Application OPENS on Wednesday, November 1, 2023 and CLOSES Sunday, January 21, 2024 at 11:59pm.